percyteng/500px-coding-challenge/README.md

 # Styling.
 In-line styling in React.js is very useful due to the benefits of JSX.
 I was able to dynamically change the components style with ease.
 However, <b>I still wrote a seperate css file for specific html component styling such as img tag.</b>

+# Infinite scroll.
+Between pagination and infinite scroll, I decided to go with infinite scroll just because it looks more modern and it is more effortless for users to use the app.
+Very easy to implement, just push the next page into the array of currently displayed images and it looks awesome.